 Smooth, Don't Comb

 When you start to relax your hair, make sure your are smoothing the chemicals on rather than combing them through your hair.
-Some people insist on raking a comb through their hair as they relax it, but this may lead to severe breakage.
+Some people insist on raking a comb through their hair as they relax it, but this may lead to breakage.
 I asked Kimble why combing is so bad for your hair and her response?
 "I don't recommend combing your hair too much because it can cause damage.
-It stretches your hair and you don't want to ruin the elasticity of you hair.
+It stretches your hair and you don't want to ruin the elasticity of your hair.
 You have to be very gentle.
 Always use the back of the comb and your fingers to smooth hair out with relaxer."
+You can also use a sprush, like Burmax's Soft 'N Style Rubber Color Applicator ($4), which offers gentler application than a comb.

 Be Sure to Set a Timer

 We can't emphasize this enough: Do not forget to time how long the relaxer is on your hair.
 Each relaxer kit gives time recommendations, and you should adhere to them.
 Leaving your hair to process for a period of time shorter than the recommended one is preferable to leaving the relaxer on longer than suggested.
-Leaving relaxer on too long may lead to severe breakage or burning, so this isn't the time to guesstimate.
+Leaving relaxer on too long may lead to breakage or burning, so this isn't the time to guesstimate.

 Never Skip Neutralizer

 There's a reason you buy relaxers in a box: everything you need should be included.
 More important than the conditioner or mixing stick is the neutralizing shampoo.
 You cannot use your regular shampoo to stop the relaxing process.
-If you do, expect to see major breakage and hair fall in the coming days and weeks.
+If you do, expect to see breakage and hair fall in the coming days and weeks.
 A neutralizer stops the relaxer from continuing to work on your hair and essentially eating through it.
 One of the issues some people face is that a small bottle of neutralizing shampoo isn't enough for their long and/or thick hair.
 If you routinely relax at home, do yourself a favor and purchase a separate bottle of this product at your local beauty supply.

 Condition, Condition, Condition